Poltergeist-ix/Project-Zomboid/docs/AttachAnim - IsoGameCharacter.md

 - DeleteWhenFinished, doesn't remove the attached anim
 - zBias and FinishHoldFrameIndex seem to be unused
 - transmitUpdatedSpriteToServer will not transmit this attached anim
+- there should be support for following character direction, but that might require 3d items

 There might be a way to make transmitUpdatedSpriteToServer work, but the frameIncrease will not be synced.